otrv4/otrv4/otrv4.md

 If the version is 4:

 * If the state is not `ENCRYPTED_MESSAGES`:
+  * If the ratchet id is 0, store this message for a configurable, short amount of time (10-60 minutes is recommended).
+  * Otherwise:
     * Inform the user that an unreadable encrypted message was received by replying with an Error Message: `ERROR_2`.
     * There are only one other state in which a participant can receive an encrypted message (that do not have the same format as a data message):
         * On `START`: when the other participant sends you an Non-Interactive-Auth message that has an attached encrypted message in it.

 * Otherwise:
   * Validate the data message: